Karavangelas/ML_projects/README.md

 # train_agent_game:
 ### This is a project tf_agents to train an agent to be able to play a game named Assault.

+# cars_data_cleaning
+### This is a project that performs basic data cleaning and feature engineering on the cars_india.csv.